Singularities of linear systems and boundedness of Fano varieties: Singularities of divisors with bounded degree

-\emph{Step 4.} All the assumptions of Proposition \ref{p-bnd-lct-toroidal-1} are satisfied in our setting except that $\Supp B$ may contain some strata of $(X,\Lambda)$ apart from $x$.
-We will modify $B$ so that this assumption on support of $B$ is also satisfied.
-Since we are assuming Theorem \ref{t-bnd-lct} in dimension $\le d-1$, by taking hyperplane sections, we find a positive number $t$ depending only on $d,r,\epsilon$ such that $(X,B+2tB)$ is klt outside finitely many closed points.
-In particular, $(X,B+tB)$ is $\frac{\epsilon}{2}$-lc outside these finitely many closed points because
+\item $A_H-B_H$ is ample. \end{itemize} Thus since we are assuming Theorem \ref{t-bnd-lct} in dimension $\le d-1$, we find a positive real number $t$ depending only on $d,r,\epsilon$ such that $(H,B_H+2tB_H)$ is klt.
+This implies that $(X,H+B+2tB)$ is plt in a neighbourhood of $H$, by inversion of adjunction [\ref{kollar-mori}, Theorem 5.50] (note that [\ref{kollar-mori}, Theorem 5.50] assumes $B$ to be a $\Q$-divisor but the conclusion holds for $\R$-divisors as well).
+Therefore, $(X,B+2tB)$ is klt near $H$, hence $(X,B+2tB)$ is klt outside finitely many closed points because $H$ being general very ample it intersects every positive dimensional subvariety of $X$.
+In particular, $(X,B+tB)$ is $\frac{\epsilon}{2}$-lc outside these finitely many closed points, by Lemma \ref{l-average-boundary}, because